 My areas of interest into how creative practice informs our search for self-understanding are continuing to absorb me in finding ways of communicating and sharing how we might re-see and better understand our identity as we age.
-Of special interest is collaborating with community groups, exploring how we might re-configure our evolving identity as we age in ways which encourage autonomy and a sense of wellbeing.
+Of special interest is exploring how we might re-configure our evolving identity as we age in ways which encourage autonomy and a sense of wellbeing.

 The work on this website spans many years of creative exploration; from my open studio practice on the Isle of Arran to my more secluded studio on the Scottish mainland.